10+ Pregnancy Breakfast Recipes with Protein and Fiber (Dietitian-Approved)

 Of course, taking a well-balanced prenatal vitamin is also very important as a back up, but food comes first and will be better absorbed and utilized.

-Many of these healthy breakfast ideas for pregnancy are my go-to’s.
-Some you can prep ahead of time for you and your kids, and others come together quickly that morning.
+Some meal prep snacks and meals can be prepped ahead of time for you and your kids, and others come together quickly that morning, like an easy Daily Harvest Smoothie or oatmeal chia bowl.

 While I think a well-balanced diet with many foods is great for pregnant women, I understand that not everyone includes meat, dairy, grains etc.